alsaedwy/devsecops-servisbot-challenge-solution/SOLUTION.md

 ### 4. Secure the MySQL Database
 **a) Secure the Root User**:
-- Added the parameter `MYSQL_RANDOM_ROOT_PASSWORD`, since the `root` user gets created automatically
+- Added the parameter `MYSQL_RANDOM_ROOT_PASSWORD`, since the `root` user gets created automatically **SQL Injection Prevention**:

+- Inputs are sanitized to prevent SQL injection attacks.
+- User inputs are validated and sanitized before being used in queries.

 **b) Create a MySQL User with Limited Privileges**:
 - Updated `mysql/init.sql` to use environment variables for user passwords and added a new MySQL user with limited privileges. (`shane` and `alaa`)
 - Parameterized passwords inside `init.sql`
+- All database interactions within the code ([main.js](src/main.js)) use parameterized queries.
 ### 5. Secure the Docker Containers
 - Used non-root user for both the database and node container.
 - Added some (untested) GitHub Workflows examples to scan the container image & code.